 I work on the cultural and intellectual history of the Eastern Mediterranean world during the Roman and late antique periods.
 After my first degree in Milan, I went to Oxford for an M.Phil. and a D.Phil., and later held fellowships at the Harvard University Dumbarton Oaks Research Library and Collection, and at the Princeton University Society of Fellows (2015-18).

-I have recently completed a book on Greek and Syriac literature in dialogue form by Christian authors during late antiquity, currently in publication by OUP.
+I have recently completed a book on Greek and Syriac literature in dialogue form by Christian authors during late antiquity (Oxford University Press, 2019).
 These dialogues, on religious, philosophical, and political subjects, show that the classical dialogue form did not disappear with the rise of Christianity but was instead transformed, and reinvigorated, alongside of cultural and religious change.
 This vibrant tradition of writing in dialogue form (at least sixty dialogues survive until the end of the sixth century CE, only in Greek and Syriac) attests to the emergence and the development of a particular culture of debate on theological and philosophical matters.

 I am also interested in the translation of Greek texts into Syriac and Arabic, and, more broadly, in the reception of Graeco-Roman thought in early Christianity and Islam.
 I have published on the Syriac and Arabic translations of Aristotle’s Poetics, on a Syriac dialogue with Socrates on the soul, and on the Syriac translations of Ps.-Isocrates, Plutarch, Lucian, and Themistius.
 One of these texts surviving only in Syriac, a philosophical oration by Themistius known as On Virtue, may reveal Themistius’ lukewarm engagement with emperor Julian’s project of pagan restoration.